nodana/nodana-cli/README.md

 ### Create Invoice

 Create a Lightning invoice to top up the credit on your API key.
 This will allow you to deploy services in the cloud.
 Each sat equals 2.5 minutes of run time.
+The minimum amount for an invoice is 1000 sats.

 ```
 nodana create invoice